-Prerequisites: PBIO 1404 or MICR 2123 or HORT 1113 or PLNT 2013.
+Prerequisites: BOT 1404 or BOT 3463 or MICR 2125 or PLNT 2013.

 Description: Introduction to basic principles and concepts of plant pathology, including the nature, cause and control of biotic and environmentally induced plant diseases.
 Offered in combination with PLP 3343.
 No credit for both PLP 3343 and PLP 5343.
 Graduate students will be expected to complete extra assignments.
-Previously offered as PLP 5043.
+Previously offered as

+PLP 5043.